danfuzz/samizdat/doc/samizdat-0/token-syntax.md

 result as tokens of type `"error"`.

 ```
+# A map from strings to their corresponding keywords, one mapping for each
+# identifier-like keyword.
+KEYWORDS = [def: @def, fn: @fn];

 # Note: The yielded result is always ignored.
 whitespace = {/
     [" " "\n"]